up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## WAS-110 masquerade setup

 To successfully masquerade on XGS-PON, the original ONT serial number is mandatory.
-It, along with other key identifiers are available on the back label of the Giga Hub, color-coordinated in the following depiction.
+It, along with other key identifiers are available on the back label of the Giga Hub, color-coordinated in the following depiction:

 ![Giga Hub label](masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110/giga_hub_label.webp){ class="nolightbox" id="giga-hub-label" }